Published:

 Bottom line

 A well-structured chart of accounts is the difference between guessing at your profits and knowing them with certainty.
 By implementing a standardized, scalable COA, you ensure compliance, unlock tax savings, and gain the insights needed to grow your portfolio.
-Whether you are building a sample chart of accounts for real estate business or refining a complex multi-entity structure, the principles of granularity and separation are key.

 Free all-in-one property management software by Baselane.Collect rent with BaselaneFree all-in-one property management software by Baselane.Use Baselane for landlord accountingScreen tenants with Baselane